tomasdiaz83/Password-Generator/README.md

 # Password Generator (Refactor)
-Building a password generator utilizing code supplied by Bootcamp.
+Building a Password Generator utilizing code supplied by Bootcamp.

 ## Description

-The password generator will, through window prompts, obtain criteria (length, alphabetic cases, numerics, and special characters) from a user that will be employed in creating a randomized password.
+The Password Generator will, through window prompts, obtain criteria (length, alphabetic cases, numerics, and special characters) from a user that will be employed in creating a randomized password.

 Limiting myself to window prompts, efforts were made to ensure a common-sense UI experience.
 This included explaining input errors and specifying their fix to the user while ensuring that "cancel" was treated as it appears - to cancel the generation currently going on.

 ## Installation and Usage

-Web application, hosted at:
+Web application, hosted at: https://tomasdiaz83.github.io/Password-Generator/

 ## Screenshots